 As you have learned earlier, abdominal muscles are naturally targeted by trampolining.
 You don’t necessarily need to do any complicated routine.
 Just bouncing is enough to shed those abdominal fats.
 However, you can make it more effective by toning your abs as well.

 If you find doing crunches and something similar too boring or quite a challenge, then some modified jumping exercises below will do well for you.

 Try air crunches by bringing your knees to your chest as you bounce up.
 You can also twist your body from side to side when you’re in the air.

 These are a lot better than crunches which can place a lot of pressure on your back over time.

 The best thing about this is you get to train your abs in a fun way.
 You get to work to shed those abdominal fats without even trying too hard.

 Wrapping It Up

-While jumping on a trampoline is considered as a low-impact full body workout, it also helps target and tone specific muscle groups.
+While jumping on a trampoline is considered a low-impact full-body workout, it also helps target and tone, specific muscle groups.
 Now that you know what muscles does trampolining work on, you’re sure to get more out of your trampolining routine aside from just having fun.